AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 protoc --proto_path= --dart_out=. lib/protobuf/file.proto
 ```

 Now that the protobuf is set up, we can use the new `Message` object to retrieve our transcription in English.
 This object contains a `words` array with the transcribed sentences.
-This array contains the current sentence, and is concantenated every time a new word comes in.
-This makes it easy for us.
-We can use a variable `subtitle` and overwrite it with the most up to date `text`.
+The current sentence is concatenated every time a new word comes in, making it easy for us.
+We can also overwrite a variable `subtitle` with the most up-to-date `text`.

 ```dart
 onStreamMessage: (RtcConnection connection, int uid, int streamId,